Show some love with this super easy heart-shaped hanging paper lantern! Learn how to make it with my free pattern and full tutorial!

 STEP 5: SHOW IT OFF!

-Now all you have to do is hang your heart lantern up wherever you like, plug it in and enjoy the glow!
+Your final and most fun step is to hang your heart lantern up wherever you like, plug it in, and enjoy the glow!

 Isn't it so pretty?
 Just perfect for Valentine's Day or any celebration of love throughout the year, weddings, baby showers, anniversaries...it's the perfect finishing touch!
 And it's sure to impress!